 The City had interfund payables and transfers between funds (excluding SPLOST funds), that resulted from the funding and balancing of various capital projects/purchases throughout the City.
 Enterprise funds have payables between funds due to common accounting of deposits, and transfers as part of regular budgeted amounts.
-The 2011 SPLOST fund had transfers to fund water enterprise projects.
+The 2011 SPLOST fund had transfers to fund water enterprise projects, as approved by voters in the 2011 SPLOST referendum.